-5.2 Material market announcements Under the Company's Continuous Disclosure Policy, all members of the Board will receive material market announcements prior being released.
+5.2 Material market announcements

+Under the Company's Continuous Disclosure Policy, all members of the Board receive material market announcements prior to being released.

-5.3 Investor presentations Under the Company's Continuous Disclosure Policy, all substantive investor or analyst presentations will be released on the ASX Market Announcements Platform ahead of such presentations.
+5.3 Investor presentations

+Under the Company's Continuous Disclosure Policy, all substantive investor or analyst presentations will be released on the ASX Market Announcements Platform ahead of such presentations.
+The Company acknowledges this applies regardless of whether the presentation contains material new information required to be disclosed under ASX Listing Rule 3.1.